Reducibility of low dimensional Poincar\'e duality spaces: Poincar e duality spaces

 for all $x \in \H^*(X;\Z/2)$.
 Notice that $v_k(M) = 0$ once $2k$ is larger than $n$.

-In fact, one can (and should) define Wu classes for spherical fibrations: For a spherical fibration $\xi\colon E \to B$, let $\Phi$ denote the Thom isomorphism on mod 2 cohomology.
+In fact, one can (and should) define Wu classes for spherical fibrations as follows.
+For a spherical fibration $\xi\colon E \to B$, let $\Phi$ denote the Thom isomorphism on mod 2 cohomology.
 Then one defines

 where $u$ is a mod 2 Thom class of $\xi$ and $\chi$ is the antipode of the mod 2 Steenrod algebra.
-With this definition it is formal to see -- use $\chi(\Sq) = \Sq^{-1}$ -- that there is an equation
+With this definition it is formal to see, using $\chi(\Sq) = \Sq^{-1}$, that there is the equation

-This formula strictly makes sense for instance when $B$ has nilpotent cohomology which is unfortunately not the case universally.
-However in the universal case, one can pass to the completed cohomology in which $w(\xi)$ is invertible and in which the uncompleted cohomology injects as the inclusion of polynomials in the power series ring.
+In the universal case, i.e.\ in the cohomology of $\BG$, the element $w(\xi)$ is not invertible, but it becomes invertible when we complete the cohomology at the ideal of positively graded elements.
+Furthermore, the ordinary mod 2 cohomology injects into the completed cohomology: it is the inclusion of the polynomial ring in the power series ring.
+For finite CW complexes, the cohomology is complete, so that $w(\xi)$ indeed becomes invertible when pulled back to any finite CW complex.